sandrogiacom/java-kubernetes/README.md

 ## Check app url
-`minikube -p=dev.to service -n dev-to myapp --url`
+`minikube -p dev.to service -n dev-to myapp --url`

 Change your IP and PORT as you need it